The Seattle Times Store | Art & Photo Prints

 Sunset at the Wheel

-• Visitors to Seattle stand inside "Changing Form," a sculpture by Doris Chase, while gazing over the Puget Sound as the sun sets at Kerry Park in the Queen Anne neighborhood in Seattle.
+• Visitors to Seattle stand inside "Changing Form," a sculpture by Doris Chase.
 (Sy Bean / The Seattle Times)

 • Gabriel Campanario / The Seattle Times